freeCodeCamp/freeCodeCamp/guide/english/python/python-2-vs-python-3/index.md

 ---
 We aren't taking a side in the debate.
 If you are interested in knowing more about it for academic purposes, perhaps <a href='https://wiki.python.org/moin/Python2orPython3' target='_blank' rel='nofollow'>this article comparing Python 2 and Python 3</a> would intrigue you.

-But, we cannot also be ignorant of the fact that there are two major flavors of Python out there.
-Why shoud you care, you ask?
-Because code written for one version of Python can result in syntax errors in other versions of Python.
+However, we cannot ignore that there are two major flavors of Python out there.
+Why should you care?
+Because code written for one version of Python can result in syntax errors in another version of Python.

 The following is a valid `print` statement in Python 2, but does not work on Python 3: